Newsletter No. 3 (EN)

 The withholding tax rate is progressive, depending on the amount of salary or wage paid (0-35%).

-2. Income from services provided (e.g. fees, brokerages, meeting fees, and commission fees):
+2. Payment for services received (e.g. fees, brokerages, meeting fees, and commission fees):

 15% of the payment